geoidapp/geoidapp.github.io/docs/contribute/stage-documentation-changes.md

 ### Staging a pull request

-When you create pull request against the Kubernetes documentation repository, you can see your changes on a staging server.
+When you create pull request against the GeoidApp documentation repository, you can see your changes on a staging server.

-1. In your GitHub account, in your new branch, submit a pull request to the kubernetes/kubernetes.github.io repository.
+1. In your GitHub account, in your new branch, submit a pull request to the GeoidApp/GeoidApp.github.io repository.
 This opens a page that shows the status of your pull request.

 1. Click **Show all checks**.
 Wait for the **deploy/netlify** check to complete.